-Right before the world shut down due to Covid-19, there were several articles online telling me that tinned seafood is where it’s at.
+There are an untold number of articles online telling me that tinned seafood is where it’s at.
 I don’t mean your typical can of tuna, but the tins with the peel back top that contain anything from sardines to baby octopus.
-Many of these species are plentiful and sustainably harvested, and due to being smaller and lower on the food chain, have little to none of the methyl-mercury found in larger fish..
+Many of these species are plentiful and sustainably harvested, and due to being smaller and lower on the food chain, have little to none of the methylmercury found in larger fish.

 Tinned seafood, or “conservas” have always been more popular in Europe, especially Southern Europe, than the US.
 Growing up Sicilian-American there were always tins of tuna, mackerel, and shellfish in various oils or sauces.
 Some of it was good, like the tuna in oil, some were way too “fishy” tasting for me, some tasted like the can, and some were never opened at all.

-Then Coronavirus hit and the world changed.
-Currently, food shopping is a dystopian nightmare of empty shelves, scared customers and staff.
-Toilet paper, milk, eggs, flour, meat have all been subject to shortages for various reasons.
-Add canned tuna to that list as well, good luck finding an un-dented can of solid white albacore.
-So with everyone trying to limit shopping visits and the Internet telling me I’m missing out, I figured I should take a closer look at tinned seafood.
+During the height of the Covid pandemic food shopping became a dystopian nightmare of empty shelves, scared customers and staff.
+Toilet paper, milk, eggs, flour, meat were subject to shortages for various reasons.
+It was nigh-impossible to find an un-dented can of solid white albacore.
+It seemed like the right time to take a closer look at tinned seafood.

 The views expressed below are just my opinion and probably say more about my tastes than the products themselves.
 Considering most of these products are very affordable, and are long lasting sources of protein, I recommend trying these or other brands for yourself.